dustyroom-studio/quibli-doc/_docs/grass-shader.md

 ### Texture and Color Parameters

-**BaseMap** The 2D sprite to be used as a grass blade.
+- **BaseMap** The 2D sprite to be used as a grass blade.
 The parameter is operating a single-channel of the texture.
 We included a collection of these textures in Quibli.
 Alternatively, you can use your own textures.

-**Alpha Clip Threshold** This parameter controls how much alpha to cut out from the texture.
+- **Alpha Clip Threshold** This parameter controls how much alpha to cut out from the texture.

 If you make the grass blade image to falloff into the alpha gradually, the _Alpha Clip Threshold_ can be useful in making the grass thicker or thinner.
 {: .notice--info}

-**Top Color** The color of the upper part of the grass blade.
+- **Top Color** The color of the upper part of the grass blade.
 This color and the color from the _Bottom Color_ parameter are interpolated.

-**Bottom Color** The color of the lower part of the grass blade.
+- **Bottom Color** The color of the lower part of the grass blade.
 This color and the color from the _Top Color_ parameter are interpolated.

-**Emission** The color of glowing.
+- **Emission** The color of glowing.

-**Shadow Strength** Increases the intensity of the received Unity's native shadow.
+- **Shadow Strength** Increases the intensity of the received Unity's native shadow.
 At the minimum value _Shadow Strength_ bypasses the received shadow, at the maximum value the shadow is fully displayed.

 ### Wind Motion Parameters

 The set of parameters for controlling the shader displacement reminiscent of wind swaying.

-**Wind Speed** How fast the material displaces the object.
+- **Wind Speed** How fast the material displaces the object.

-**Wind Intensity** The amount of the object's deviation from its initial position.
+- **Wind Intensity** The amount of the object's deviation from its initial position.
 In other words, it is how strong the movement is.

-**Wind Frequency** The scale of the sway intervals.
+- **Wind Frequency** The scale of the sway intervals.
 Higher values result in denser, more fine-grained noise.

-**Wind Direction** The direction of the motion.
+- **Wind Direction** The direction of the motion.

-**Wind Entropy** Sets the amount of noise that introduces nonlinearities to the object’s motion.
+- **Wind Entropy** Sets the amount of noise that introduces nonlinearities to the object’s motion.

 ### Wind Gusts Parameters

 _Wind Gusts_ is a set of parameters that control the periodic wave-like extra motion of the grass, reminiscent of the periodic brief blasts of wind.

-**Gust Intensity** The strength of the wind blasts.
+- **Gust Intensity** The strength of the wind blasts.

-**Gust Frequency** How long or short the intervals of the gusts are.
+- **Gust Frequency** How long or short the intervals of the gusts are.

-**Gust Speed**  How fast the gust-influenced parts of the grass are moving.
+- **Gust Speed**  How fast the gust-influenced parts of the grass are moving.

-**Gust Color**  When a gust occurs, the influenced grass can change its color to _Gust Color_.
+- **Gust Color**  When a gust occurs, the influenced grass can change its color to _Gust Color_.

 ### Grass Patches Parameters

 _Grass Patches_ is a group of parameters that control the color nonlinearities within a single grass material.
 When you set the regular colors of the grass, the whole material can sometimes look a bit plain due to the fact that all the grass is equally colored.
 Introducing slight (or more obvious) random differences in color tint can liven up the look of the grass presentation.

-**Patches Color** Defines the target color, to which the patches change their tint.
+- **Patches Color** Defines the target color, to which the patches change their tint.
 Using the following parameters it is possible to make that change abrupt or more gradual.

-**Patches Threshold**
+- **Patches Threshold**

-**Patches Scale** Controls the density of the internal noise map where the randomness of the patches distribution comes from.
+- **Patches Scale** Controls the density of the internal noise map where the randomness of the patches distribution comes from.
 Effectively, _Patches Scale_ sets how large or small the re-colored areas are.

-**Patches Blurriness** Controls how abrupt or gradual the color change is from normal colors to the color set in the _Patches Color_ parameter.
+- **Patches Blurriness** Controls how abrupt or gradual the color change is from normal colors to the color set in the _Patches Color_ parameter.

-**Patches Offset** Moves the noise map by the axis.
+- **Patches Offset** Moves the noise map by the axis.
 This noise map is where the randomness of the patches comes from.

 ### Rendering Parameters

-**Enable GPU Instancing** Enabling turns on the manipulation of the main parameters in the code.
+**Enable GPU Instancing** Uses GPU Instancing to render multiple copies of the mesh at once.
+More information in [Unity's documentation](https://docs.unity3d.com/Manual/GPUInstancing.html).

-**Emission**